RayLuxembourg/estruct/README.md

 # EStruct

-estruct traverses a modern javascript project and maps all its dependencies and relationships and outputs a JSON which is used to build network visualizations of the project.
+estruct traverses a javascript project and maps all its dependencies and relationships and outputs a JSON which is used to build network visualizations of the project.

 ---